Dark matter direct detection from the single phonon to the nuclear recoil regime: Results

+For $m_\chi \gg 30$ MeV, the kinematically allowed phase space is extended to $q$ and $\omega$ where the free nuclear recoil approximation can be used.
+The rate therefore approximately scales as $R\sim 1/m_\chi$ for $m_p\gtrsim m_\chi \gg$ 30 MeV.
 For low enough thresholds, this scaling holds even as the dark matter mass comes within $O(\mathrm{few})$ of $30$ MeV, where the structure factor is relatively broad in $\omega$.
 The reason is that the kinematically allowed phase space is wide enough in $\omega$ that the integral over the Gaussian in the impulse approximation gives within a factor of few of the integral over the delta function in \eqref{eq:structure_factor_nuclear_recoil}, as discussed earlier in Sec.~\ref{sec:impulse_approx}.

 For dark matter masses of 1 to 30 MeV, the allowed phase space is restricted to values of $q < \sqrt{2 m_d \bar{\omega}}$.
 Here the structure factor can be expanded in powers of $q/\sqrt{2 m_d \bar{\omega}}$ and favors small $\omega$.
 As noted in Sec.~\ref{sec:multiphonon} the structure factor scales as $\sim q^{2m}$, with $m$ the smallest number of phonons whose total energy is above the energy threshold.
 We see there is significant threshold dependence: the single phonon final state strongly dominates the rate if it is above the energy threshold, while for higher thresholds only multiphonons contribute.
 The rate integral now scales as